 - In Chrome (version 44), you can delete all cookies by accessing the "Customise and control" menu, and clicking "Settings", "Show advanced settings" and "Clear browsing data", and then selecting "Cookies and other site and plug-in data" before clicking "Clear browsing data".

 Visitors may use these to bookmark or share our web pages.
-There are buttons for: Twitter Share, Facebook Share, Instagram and Google Plus.
+There are buttons for Twitter Share, Facebook Share, Instagram and Google Plus.
+The BSAVA Library also has LinkedIn, CiteULike, Digg, Reddit, Bibsonomy, Del.icio.us and Research Gate.
 These work using scripts from domains outside of BSAVA and it is likely those sites will collect their own information about what you are doing.
 You should review the policies of each of these sites to see how they use your information and to find out how to opt out, or delete, such information.

 If you purchase products or services from us and provide your payment details via hard copy form or over the phone, this information will be processed only for the purposes of taking payment for the service or product you wish to purchase.

 Any payment information is destroyed once used for this purpose via confidential shredding or if the form has additional information required regarding your purchase, is redacted in such a way as to no longer be visible.
 We do not store any credit card information electronically.
-All payment processing is done directly online via our payment service provider Barclays.
+All payment processing is performed directly online via our payment service providers Barclaycard or Worldpay.

-We want to give you the best possible experience and better understand the needs of the vets and vet nurses that engage with BSAVA.
+We want to give you the best possible experience and better understand the needs of all those that engage with BSAVA.
 One way to achieve that is to get the richest picture we can of who you are by combining the data we have about you.

 We then use this to offer you relevant promotions, products and services that are most likely to interest you.